syedumerahmedcode/linkedlist/readme.md

 ### Searching - Doubly linked list
 - TODO: Add a diagram depicting the searching algorithm in a doubly linked list.
 (106)
-- Time complexity of creation with one node: O(?).
+- Time complexity of creation with one node: O(n).

 ## Project structure